C3. Coding

 Solve problems and create computational representations of mathematical situations using coding concepts and skills.

-Learning Context: Endless Cookies
+Learning Situation: Endless Cookies

-Duration : 140 to 150 minutes
+Duration: 140 to 150 minutes

 Summary